 At first glance, you may believe that your dry herb grinder needs little more than a casual wipe to keep it clean.
-After all, it’s just dried leaf material, right?
-You may be surprised to learn that the grinding process always leaves some residue behind, and those itty bits of material can build up over time and affect your grinder’s performance.
+After all, it’s just dried plant material, right?
+You may be surprised to learn that the grinding herb always leaves some residue behind, and those bits of plant matter and oil can build up over time and affect your grinder’s performance.

 Before you ready your grinder for cleaning, make sure that you have all the appropriate supplies.
 Gather everything you need and set up an area in your kitchen or bathroom to begin the process.

 - Isopropyl alcohol or dishwashing liquid: Use the rubbing alcohol on metal grinders and the dishwashing liquid on plastic or acrylic grinders.

 - A brush with small, soft bristles: A tiny paintbrush (1” or under) or a soft-bristled toothbrush is perfect for getting in between the grinder’s teeth and removing plant matter from the delicate screen.

 - A rolling tray, large paper plate, or cutting board: This catches any valuable kief that may fall out of your grinder.
 It can also help keep components organized in one place.

 - A small container: If your grinder does not have a separate area to catch and store kief, you can store this potent product for future use.

 - A multi-tool: This helps get stuck residue out of the grinder.
 If you don’t have a multi-tool, you can also use a toothpick to assist with this task.

 - Tongs and a towel: For plastic or acrylic grinders only, you'll need tongs to dip the different pieces of the grinder into boiling water, and a towel for allowing those pieces to dry afterwards.